Baliwag: Other attractions

-Tate Haus, Baliwag's Premiere Resort.

 Transportation

 Public transportation in Baliwag is served by provincial buses, jeepneys, UV Express AUVs, and intra-municipal tricycles.

-Baliwag Transit, Inc., one of the largest bus transportation system in the Philippines, is headquartered in Barangay Sabang.
+Baliwag Transit, Inc., one of the largest bus transportation system in the Philippines, is headquartered in Barangay Tibag.
 It mainly services routes to and from Metro Manila and Central Luzon.

-There are three major transport lines in the municipality: The Baliwag-Candaba (Benigno S. Aquino Avenue) road going to Pampanga (from the Downtown Baliwag to Candaba Town Proper), the Old Cagayan Valley road (Calle Rizal) and the Dona Remedios Trinidad Highway (N1, AH26) going to Manila and Nueva Ecija.
+There are three major transport lines in the municipality: The Baliwag - Candaba (Benigno S. Aquino Avenue) road going to Pampanga (from the Downtown Baliwag to Candaba Town Proper), the Old Cagayan Valley road (Calle Rizal) and the Dona Remedios Trinidad Highway (N1, AH26) going to Manila and Nueva Ecija.
 The city is located 52 kilometers north of Manila, the capital of the Philippines.

 Education

-There are public and private educational institutions found in Baliwag.

-Tertiary education

-Baliuag University – is the first school granted full autonomy in Region III by the Commission on Higher Education (CHED) in 2001.

-Baliuag Polytechnic College – is a public tertiary and vocational education institution in Baliwag.